samjones00/docs/docs/_documentation/grpc.md

 ### Preserve rich Semantics and API Design

-gRPC Services enables an efficient long-lived HTTP/2 multiplexed channel with performant Protocol Buffer serialization and a vast code-generation framework allowing us to provide Typed clients for most major programming languages and platforms.
+gRPC Services enables an efficient long-lived HTTP/2 multiplexed channel with performant Protocol Buffer serialization and a vast code-generation framework allowing us to provide Typed clients for most major programming languages.

-An area that could see a regression which all RPC frameworks suffer from is the erosion of the [Goals of Service Design](/why-servicestack#goals-of-service-design) and loss of loosely-coupled resource-oriented HTTP API Design centered around applying actions (aka HTTP Verbs) to the subject of each request, laying out a logical structure for your API Design that's also able to better communicate at a higher-level the commonly understood properties of each HTTP method.
+An area that could see a regression which all RPC frameworks suffer from is the erosion of the [Goals of Service Design](/why-servicestack#goals-of-service-design) and loss of loosely-coupled resource-oriented HTTP API Design centered around applying actions (aka HTTP Verbs) to the request subjects, laying out a logical structure for your API Design that's also able to better communicate at a higher-level the commonly understood properties of each HTTP method.

-By forcing the usage of **messages** in gRPC Service Requests it partially mitigates against the [fragile usage of chatty client-specific method signatures](/why-servicestack#wcf-the-anti-dto-web-services-framework) plagued by most RPC frameworks like WCF, but still makes it easy for API designs to descend into an logically unstructured "free-for-all" surface area adopting non-standard conventions making it harder and requiring more effort to convey understanding to consumers of your API.
+Forcing the usage of **messages** in gRPC Service Requests partially mitigates against the [fragile usage of chatty client-specific method signatures](/why-servicestack#wcf-the-anti-dto-web-services-framework) plagued by most RPC frameworks like WCF, but still makes it easy for API designs to descend into an logically unstructured "free-for-all" surface area adopting non-standard conventions making it harder and requiring more effort to convey understanding to your API consumers.

 By continuing to develop your ServiceStack Services as a good HTTP First citizens using coarse-grained loosely-coupled messages oriented around resources, a lot of the rich HTTP semantics is preserved where each Verb remains accessible where its prefixed at the start